Kaltsoon/nosql/material/4-mongo-python.md

 3. Print all the documents in one of the collections you inserted test data for in the previous section
 4. Try out the other operations in the tutorial

-Execute the program after each step and see that there's no errors.
+Execute the program after each step and see that there are no errors.

+> [!IMPORTANT]
+> Exercise 1 👨‍💻: Try out the database connection and the basic MongoDB operations using the `pymongo` library with the `library` database.

 ## Database application

 Now that we know the basics of PyMongo, let's implement a database application for our project.
-At this point you should have already designed the database schema and inserted some test data to the database.
+At this point, you should have already designed the database schema and inserted some test data to the database.
 Use Python and PyMongo to implement a simple database application which uses the database.
-These are the requiremenets for the application:
+These are the requirements for the application:

 - _Some kind of user interface_.
-The easiest way is to implement a command-line user interface which reads user input from the command-line with the [input](https://www.w3schools.com/python/ref_func_input.asp) function and prints information with the [print](https://www.w3schools.com/python/ref_func_print.asp) function.
+The easiest way is to implement a command-line user interface that reads user input from the command line with the [input](https://www.w3schools.com/python/ref_func_input.asp) function and prints information with the [print](https://www.w3schools.com/python/ref_func_print.asp) function.
 You can use [this](./application.py) Python program as a starting point.
 If you want, you can also do something fancier, like a web application using [Flask](https://flask.palletsprojects.com/en/3.0.x/quickstart/)
 - Usage of _all CRUD operations_ for at least two collections

 ### Where to start?